| | | | | | |

 Vegetables in the slow cooker.

 • Heat the olive oil in a large skillet over medium-high heat.
-Sprinkle the beef with some of the salt and pepper and brown it on all sides.
+Sprinkle the beef with kosher salt and freshly ground black pepper.
+Brown on all sides.
 It will take about 10 to 12 minutes to get a nice, crusty brown surface.

 Browning the roast.